The start of the school year means it’s time to set Author’s Chair expectations for writer’s workshop!

 These simple Author’s Chair expectations will help set the tone for a great writer’s workshop finale!

-In summary, view this super short video for an explanation of the importance of author’s chair.
+Take a look at this super short video for an explanation of the importance of author’s chair.

 Establishing strong procedures and routines is a must, and the reward is fantastic writing growth of your kiddos!